Lace Top Wigs and Halacha: 2026 Guide for Sheitel Buyers

 Swiss lace cap construction showing hand-tied knots and invisible hairline detail

-Yes — when fully lined, lace top wigs are considered halachically acceptable by leading poskim.
-The lining fabric beneath the Swiss Lace mesh prevents any scalp from showing through, which satisfies the core halacha requirement for hair covering.
+Yes — when fully lined, lace top wigs are accepted in many Orthodox sheitel-buying contexts where the community permits sheitels.
+The lining fabric beneath the Swiss Lace mesh prevents scalp or natural hair from showing through, which is the practical halacha concern buyers usually ask us to document.
 That question — "Are lace top wigs halachically ok?" — has been circulating on Imamother, local WhatsApp groups, and salon waiting rooms for over a year now.
 It comes up constantly, and the threads fill with conflicting answers fast.

-As a manufacturer who supplies lace top wigs wholesale collection to Orthodox communities across Brooklyn, Lakewood, Jerusalem, and London, we've fielded this question from 50+ salon partners.
+As a manufacturer who supplies lined lace wholesale collection to Orthodox communities across Brooklyn, Lakewood, Jerusalem, and London, we've fielded this question from 50+ salon partners.
 Honestly, most of the confusion stems from one simple distinction: lined versus unlined.
 Once you understand that, the halachic picture clears up.

 Our Qingdao factory processes 200kg of European hair monthly, and roughly 60% of our lace top orders now specify a full lining — up from maybe 30% three years ago.
 That shift tells you everything about where the market (and the poskim) have landed.